-- When Route Select has hunt group as the destination and the hunt group is in night service and the night service destination is busy, then the cause value CS0/16 (Normal clearing) is generated when in fact the destination is busy (CS0/17). - Invalid Association (CS0/81) This is generated when a Route Select is received after the Route End. - Timer expired (CS0/81) The ECS does not accept digits from a Route Select received after the corresponding Route Request was cancelled.
+- When Route Select has hunt group as the destination and the hunt group is in night service and the night service destination is busy, then the cause value CS0/16 (Normal clearing) is generated when in fact the destination is busy. - Invalid Association (CS0/81) This is generated when a Route Select is received after the Route End. - Dial-ahead digits in incorrectly built Route Select (CS0/96 or CS0/100) If dial-ahead digits are received in an invalid Route Select message, they are discarded and a Route End is sent to the ASAI adjunct. - Route Select with no called number and no dial-ahead digits (CS0/96) A Route Select received without dial-ahead digits and without a called number or with an empty called number is denied. - Invalid party\id (CS0/28) If the party\id parameter is not valid for the call, the ECS sends a Route End and continues with vector processing for the call.

-- Dial-ahead digits in incorrectly built Route Select (CS0/96 or CS0/100) If dial-ahead digits are received in an invalid Route Select message, they are discarded and a Route End is sent to the ASAI adjunct. - Route Select with no called number and no dial-ahead digits (CS0/96) A Route Select received without dial-ahead digits and without a called number or with an empty called number is denied. - Invalid party\id (CS0/28) If the party\id parameter is not valid for the call, the ECS sends a Route End and continues with vector processing for the call. - Permission denied (CS3/43) Only incoming trunks (of any type, including ISDN, MFC, and R2MFC) are eligible for ASAI-Requested Digit Collection.
-If the originator is not a trunk, a Route Select with the ASAI-Requested Digit Collection option is denied. - Permission denied (CS3/43) A call prompter/tone detector is not connected if the originating trunk (to which the tone detector is to be connected) does not have incoming disconnect supervision administered.
-The Route Select fails, the ECS sends a Route End, and the call continues in vector processing. - Call has been terminated (CS0/86) If the call drops (for example, the caller abandons, a vector disconnect timeout occurs, a non-queued call encounters a "stop" step, or an adjunct clears the call), all outstanding Route Requests are cancelled. - Timer Expired (CS0/102) The ECS does not accept digits from a Route Select received after the corresponding Route Request was cancelled.
+Permission denied (CS3/43) Only incoming trunks (of any type, including ISDN, DTMF, and R2MFC) are eligible for ASAI-Requested Digit Collection.
+If the originator is not a trunk, a Route Select with the ASAI-Requested Digit Collection option is denied.

+A call prompter/tone detector is not connected if the originating trunk (to which the tone detector is to be connected) does not have incoming disconnect supervision administered.
+The Route Select fails, the ECS sends a Route End, and the call continues in vector processing.

+- Call has been terminated (CS0/86) If the call drops (for example, the caller abandons, a vector disconnect timeout occurs, a non-queued call encounters a "stop" step, or an adjunct clears the call), all outstanding Route Requests are cancelled. - Timer Expired (CS0/102) The ECS does not accept digits from a Route Select received after the corresponding Route Request was cancelled.